Publications

 Continue reading

-In Proceedings of the 12th international conference on verification and evaluation of computer and communication systems (VECOS’18)
+In Proceedings of the 25th international conference on tools and algorithms for the construction and analysis of systems (TACAS’19)

 Abstract